Edragon/edragon.github.io/Chip-dat/TI-dat/TI-Power-dat/TI-power-dat.md

 ## buck regulator

+### TLV62569 2-A High Efficiency Synchronous Buck Converter in SOT Package

-LM2853 3-A 550-kHz Synchronous Buck Regulator
+### LM2853 3-A 550-kHz Synchronous Buck Regulator

 - • Input Voltage Range of 3 V to 5.5 V
 - • Factory EEPROM Set Output Voltages From 0.8 V to 3.3 V in 100 mV Increments